Diseases & Conditions

 - Abnormal nail growth

-- Neuroma, or painful nerve regeneration following the injury
+- Neuroma, or pain while the nerve is healing after the injury

 Your doctor or a hand therapist may recommend specific exercises to improve range of motion and strengthen your hand and fingers.
 They may also suggest additional therapies to help promote healing and function.
 These therapies may include: